pandey-ankit/springboot-verrazzano/access-verrazzano/access-verrazzano.md

 2. Click **Proceed to ... default XX.XX.XX.XX.nip.io(unsafe)** if prompted.

-3. On the Prometheus dashboard page type *tomcat* into the search field and click metric *tomcat_requestcount_total* and then click *Execute*.
+3. On the Prometheus dashboard page type *http* into the search field and click metric *`http_server_requests_seconds_count`* and then click *Execute*.

       ![Prometheus execute](images/prometheus-query.png)

 4. Click **Execute** and check the result below.
-You should see your metric's current value which means how many requests were completed by your endpoint.
+You should see your metric's current value which means total duration in seconds of serving http request.
 You can also switch to *Graph* view instead of the *Console* mode.

       ![Prometheus value](images/execute-query.png)